 Historical fiction is a literary work in which the plot takes place in a setting located in the past.
-What makes The Book Thief a historical fiction is that it is set in the past and pays attention to the manners, social conditions and other details of the depicted period.
+What makes The Book Thief a historical fiction is that it is set in the past and pays attention to the manners, social conditions, and other details of the depicted period.

 What books did Liesel steal?

-Here are the books that Liesel steals in The Book Thief: First is the The Grave Digger’s Handbook, which she stole at the graveyard when they buried her brother.
+Here are the books that Liesel steals in The Book Thief: First is The Grave Digger’s Handbook, which she stole at the graveyard when they buried her brother.
 Next is The Shoulder Shrug, Mein Kampf, The Whistler, The Dream Carrier, A Song in the Dark, and The Last Human Stranger.

 What year is The Book Thief set in?

 Most of the stories in the novel took place in the fictional town of Molching, near Munich in Germany during the years 1939 – 1945.
 This is the period that the world witnessed another world war popularly known as World War II.
-Adolf Hitler, the German ruler and leader of the Nazi party, rose to national power in 1934 and began enforcing his policies of anti-Semitism and German aggression, which led to World War II.
+Adolf Hitler, the German ruler, and leader of the Nazi party, rose to national power in 1934 and began enforcing his policies of anti-Semitism and German aggression, which led to World War II.

 What inspired The Book Thief?

 The Book Thief by Markus Zusak was inspired by the stories the author heard when he was young.
 His parents were migrants from Europe so they witnessed the events of the Second World War and they told him the stories when he was a small boy.
-An example is the story his mother told about a boy giving bread to a weak Jew.
+An example is a story his mother told about a boy giving bread to a weak Jew.